Dasher42BC/FoundationFramework/README.md

 - Overrides – A special Foundation concept, these are a kind of reversible code injection.
 They allow you to reversibly, controllably replace an object or module inside the Python interpreter with another without having to overwrite any of the game's .py/.pyc files.
 - Mutators – Another special Foundation concept; it contains any number of the above mods within itself and allows the (de)activation of its contents from a new section of the game configure screen.

-While the Foundation cannot guarantee that third-party code using it will behave well, and all Bridge Commander Python code has security and anti-cheat restrictions, the frameowrk provides options to mod developers to use well-tested code that will let them focus on their unique features without conflict with other work.
+While the Foundation cannot guarantee that third-party code using it will behave well, and all Bridge Commander Python code has security and anti-cheat restrictions, the frameworkk provides well-tested code to mod developers that will let them focus on their unique features without conflict with other work.

-It is based on an open source, "stone soup" approach.
-As the rights to Star Trek and Bridge Commander are clearly reserved and in the hands of respected parties, this shared framework designed and licensed for open collaboration of fans and volunteer content creators.

 # HISTORY

 The original Foundation Plugin System was written by Dasher42.

-It was based on a "Dynamic Tables" prototype released February 23, 2002, within days of the original game's release date, and became an official modding framework in March 2002 when Totally Games released the Bridge Commander SDK.
-The Foundation became the de-facto basis for all non-trivial mods to Bridge Commander, because it uses an object-oriented core and a forward-compatible design philosophy that allows plugins to make deep changes to its function.
+Its first prototype, "Dynamic Tables", was released February 23, 2002, just days after the original game's release date.
+The Foundation became an official plug-in framework in March 2002 when Totally Games released the Bridge Commander SDK, and code integration layer by May 2002.
+This made it the de-facto basis for all non-trivial mods to Bridge Commander, because it uses an object-oriented core and a forward-compatible design philosophy that allows plugins to make deep changes to its function.

 Literally decades later, the framework is still in service, and is now being actively developed to allow modern software development methods on this old, yet surprisingly flexible game.
 While many amazing mods have been created based on this framework, there remains a great deal of potential.